rpotsakis/viddler-jquery/README.md

 Supports HTML5 video embed with flash fallback.
 Basic styles provide inline and modal playback.

 ## How Do I Use It?
-Include jQuery 1.8+, jquery.viddler.js, jquery.viddler.css in your layout and target your videos container with `fitVids()`.
+Include jQuery 1.8+, jquery.viddler.js, jquery.viddler.css in your layout and target your videos container with `viddler()`.

 ```html
 <link href="path/to/jquery.viddler.css" rel="stylesheet" type="text/css">